- Buyer personas are semi-fictional representations of your ideal customers.

 - Can you describe their sense of humor?

 Untargeted or misaligned content creation won’t improve your inbound marketing efforts.
-So, keep the following concepts top of mind as you develop your content strategy.
+So, keep the following concepts top of mind as you develop your content strategy and you’ll drastically improve your marketing ROI.

 Different messaging for different types of buyer personas